Why tornadoes often occur after a hurricane lands on land

 This first creates a rotating cylinder of air parallel to the surface.
 But, as with any thunderstorm, the hurricane's convective cells create strong updrafts.
 They can tilt the rotating air vertically: this is how a tornado is born.

-If the upward flow is very strong, the rotating air will be compressed more, with a smaller diameter.
-When this happens, the tornado can intensify - like a skater stretches her arms out to increase her spin.
+If the updraft is very strong, the rotating air will be more compacted, with a smaller diameter.
+When this happens, the tornado can intensify, much like a figure skater extending her arms to increase her spin speed.

 This can lead to a powerful destructive tornado.

-“But they are usually not as long-lived and tend to be slightly weaker than those formed from super-cells in the Central Plains,” she said.
+“But they are typically not as long-lived and tend to be a little weaker than those formed from supercells in the Central Plains,” she said.

 The threat of a tornado diminishes as the hurricane weakens.